-Because Tao Wang's 4,000,000 Class B restricted ordinary shares are subject to forfeiture to Sohu until they become vested, those shares are treated as owned by Sohu, rather than as owned by Tao Wang, in the noncontrolling interest line items in Sohu's consolidated financial statements.
-As a result, as of March 31, 2010, Sohu was treated as holding approximately 72% of the economic interest in Changyou.
-Accordingly, shareholders other than Sohu were treated as holding the remaining 28% of the economic interest, which was recognized as noncontrolling interest in Sohu's consolidated financial statements, as aforementioned in Note 1- The Company and Basis of Presentation-Basis of Consolidation.
+Because Tao Wang's 4,000,000 Class B restricted ordinary shares are subject to forfeiture to Sohu until they become vested, for accounting purposes those shares are treated as owned by Sohu, rather than as owned by Tao Wang, and therefore those shares are not included in the noncontrolling interest line items in Sohu's consolidated financial statements.
+As a result, as of June 30, 2010, Sohu was treated as holding approximately 71% of the economic interest in Changyou.
+Accordingly, shareholders other than Sohu were treated as holding the remaining 29% of the economic interest, which was recognized as noncontrolling interest in Sohu's consolidated financial statements, as discussed above in Note 1- The Company and Basis of Presentation - Basis of Consolidation.